 Introduction to Word Problems.
 In this video, we're going to give just a brief overview of the entire module, cuz this is a long module.
 Word problems are a large category of possible questions.
 Most of these can be solved with algebraic techniques.
 Some have numerical answer choices, and some have variable answer choices.
-Show Transcript
+Read full transcript

 As we will see, in addition to the straightforward way of solving, which involves algebra, we will also be able to determine the answer to the questions working from the answer choices first.
 So, we have multiple ways of approaching these.
 The most common word problems fall into a few categories, age questions, motion questions, work questions, growth and decay questions and mixture questions.